Skip to main content

 Urgency or Act Now

-The message conveys a sense of urgency: Act now or within a certain time frame, or the offer will expire.
+The message conveys a sense of urgency: Act now or within a specific time frame, or the offer will expire.

 Unexpected Attachments